RichardRosario/usapp/README.md

 27. created the message from component to handle message submit
 28. displaying submitted messages
 29. created file modal to upload file
+30. place media file in state and added mimetype